chase-moskal/crnc/README.md

       // storage key used to caching exchange rates
       exchangeRatesCache: "crnc-exchange-rates-cache",

-      // storage key used to store user's currency preference
+      // storage key used to store currency preference
-      userCurrencyPreference: "crnc-user-currency-preference",
+      currencyPreference: "crnc-currency-preference",
     },
   },
   ```